 Few internet phenomena have survived quite as long as the GIF.
 While it can technically be used as a still image format, the feature that enshrined the GIF in the hall of internet fame is its ability to display multiple frames within a single file, allowing it to become a quick way to share short video clips.

-Photoshop is one of the most powerful image editing tools ever created, and for a long, strange time its development, Adobe was adding every single feature they could think of, from 3D model painting to video editing.
+Photoshop is one of the most powerful image editing tools ever created, and for a long, strange time in its development, Adobe was adding every single feature they could think of, from 3D model painting to video editing.

 After a while, Photoshop became a bloated mess, and Adobe finally began to remove some of these additional features and split them off into their own dedicated editing apps.